 Ethan is an inquisitive and innovative marine scientist, maker and conservation technologist.
 While attending Northeastern University, Ethan worked for Woods Hole Oceanographic Institution (WHOI) and the Field Robotics Laboratory where he gained experience in underwater sensor development for marshes, coral reefs and harmful algal blooms, AUV and ROV development, and improved methods for quantifying marine microplastic pollution.
 Ethan brings a unique set of leadership skills to further develop ODI's technologies and establish partnerships with global stakeholders, scientists, governments and the public, while bringing ODI's innovations to production and advancing the company's scientific capabilities.
 Ethan loves to be on, in, or underwater and has spent six months of his life at sea participating in coastal and offshore research expeditions and logged 200 dives from New England to Panama to the Pacific Northwest.

 Anna is an ocean scientist and plastic pollution expert who provides scientific leadership and strategic direction and drives collaborative partnerships to better understand the sources, transport and fate of plastic pollution.
 She holds a PhD in Oceanography from the University of British Columbia, a Masters of Science in Applied Marine Sciences from the University of Plymouth and a Bachelor of Zoology from Bangor University.
 Her work has been supported by the Canadian government, featured in major Canadian news outlets and the prestigious Nature Communications journal, and influenced Canadian policy.
 She currently serves on the Expert Advisory Committee providing recommendations to address microfiber pollution to the US Congress.
 In her spare time, Anna enjoys exploring and studying the ocean.

 Ashleigh is a curious and analytical thinker who leads the development and implementation of Ocean Diagnostics' brand and marketing strategies.
 She holds a BA (Hons) from York University and a certificate in strategic communications.
 Ashleigh was a 2018 recipient of the IABC Gold Quill Award of Merit for strategic community relations and she currently a member of The International Association of Business Communicators where she has adjudicated international awards, volunteered for non-profit organizations and mentored young communicators.
 Prior to entering the technology sector, she led communications in academia, agency and non-profit.
-In her spare time, she enjoys surfing.
+In her spare time, she enjoys surfing and paddle boarding.